jtconnors/SocketServerFX/README.md

    - send and receive text messages from a connected socket
    - retrieve sent and received messages

-It is typically used in conjuntion with a client-side JavaFX UI application called ```SocketClientFX```.
+It is typically used in conjunction with a client-side JavaFX UI application called ```SocketClientFX```.
 It can be found here: https://github.com/jtconnors/SocketClientFX

 This latest version of the source code is tagged ```1.0-JDK11-maven```.
 It is modularized and as its name suggests, works with JDK11